 5. What are you doing about Block Management’s handling of this?

-We have encouraged Block Management to attend the rest centre to speak to affected residents but they are yet to attend.
+We have encouraged Block Management to meet affected residents, but they are yet to do so.
 We are working with the Government to ensure Block Management comply with their obligations.

 6. Are the building’s owners assisting in the rehoming process and co-operating to a satisfactory level?

-So far, we have taken the lead on supporting residents with their accommodation needs and we have encouraged the block’s management company to attend our rest centre which they have yet to do.
+So far, we have taken the lead on supporting residents with their accommodation needs and we have encouraged the block’s management company to meet residents which they have yet to do.

 FIRE AND INVESTIGATION